AP_plus_logo.gif

 This ensures system scalability.

-Banks or merchants raising exceptions
+• Banks or merchants raising exceptions to test steps that they cannot complete

-AP+ Tester approving the exception
+• AP+ Testers approving the exception

 Attestation